 Lok Sabha elections 2019: Priyanka Gandhi to visit Amethi, hold road show in Kanpur today

-Priyanka is expected to be back in Amethi on April 23.
-On April 20 and 21, she is likely to visit Kerala’s Wayanad, the second Lok Sabha seat from where Rahul is contesting.lok sabha elections Updated: Apr 19, 2019 02:29 IST
+Priyanka Gandhi Vadra is expected to be back in Amethi on April 23.
+On April 20 and 21, she will also visit Kerala’s Wayanad, the second Lok Sabha seat from where Congress chief and her brother Rahul Gandhi is contesting.lok sabha elections Updated: Apr 19, 2019 09:15 IST

 Later in the afternoon, she will leave for Kanpur where she is scheduled to hold a roadshow.
 After reaching Chakeri airport in Kanpur around 3 pm, Priyanka will leave for Ghantaghar where she will begin her roadshow.